Repetitive and excessive overhead motion or gripping can result in shoulder and elbow injuries.

 You should discuss with your primary care physician whether injection therapy is right for you.

 The sports medicine physicians at The Ohio State University Wexner Medical Center use musculoskeletal ultrasound for accuracy in treating you with steroid injections in-office.
 This technique uses sound waves to create images of the internal structure of the injured area.
 The image also shows the steroid needle, helping the physician guide it to the affected area.
-This is an in-office procedure and it does not expose you to any radiation.
+This is an in-office procedure and it does not expose you to radiation.

 Intramuscular Manual Therapy